maveniverse/toolrunner/README.md

 ## Project structure

 Structure of the project:
-* Subproject "shared" is a **reusable library** module, that depends on MIMA `Context` and Resolver APIs, and implements all the logic.
+* Subproject "shared" is a **reusable library** module, that depends on MIMA `Context` and Resolver APIs, and implements all the core logic.
-* Subproject "toolbox" is a Maven Plugin and a CLI at the same time, that exposes Toolbox operations as Mojos and commands.
-Each Mojo comes in two
-  "flavors": without prefix (i.e. "tree"), that requires project, and uses `MavenProject` to get the data for requests, and "gav-" prefixed ones (i.e. "gav-tree"), that do not require project, and is able to target any existing Artifact out there.
+* Subproject "tools" are tool providers.
-* Subproject "mvnsh" is a Maven 4 mvnsh extension, providing Toolbox as mvnsh commands.
+* Subproject "toolrunner" is a Maven plugin.